 Sometimes called “Other Than Collision” or “Fire and Theft,” Comprehensive covers losses from things other than an accident, like vandalism, riots, floods, hail, fire, animal collisions, and theft.

 These days, about 1 in 8 drivers* are completely uninsured…and about 30% of drivers don’t have enough insurance.
 That’s why it’s important to consider Uninsured/Underinsured Motorist Coverage.
 It provides Liability (Bodily Injury and Property Damage) coverage for you, if an uninsured or underinsured motorist is at fault in an accident.

 If you or anyone in your car is ever hurt in an accident, Medical Coverage can pay for their medical expenses.

 PIP is similar to Medical Payments coverage, but it covers a wider range of costs.
 It can help pay for medical and rehabilitation expenses, work loss, funeral costs, and even replacement services.

 Many states require drivers to carry a minimum level of PIP coverage.

 When deciding on your Auto insurance policy or making changes to your coverage, it’s important to understand what each option does, and how it would work if you ever needed it.
 Some coverages are required by your state, while others are extra options you may want to expand your coverage.

 How you’d like to customize your Car insurance depends on your needs, budget, and the amount of coverage you want.
-Get an Auto insurance quote or work with your local Kinghorn Insurance agent to choose the coverage combinations that provide the best Car insurance coverage at a price that fits your budget.
+Get an Auto insurance quote or work with your local Kinghorn Insurance Agency agent to choose the coverage combinations that provide the best Car insurance coverage at a price that fits your budget.